sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 The other skeletons around him flinched as they also took in the scarf, for what seemed like the first time.

 "aw, shit dude," Red had the sense to look honestly shocked. "that's not fair. your paps doesn't deserve that fate."

+"That's Just Awful!"
+Blue cried loudly.
+"Who Would Stoop So Low As To Dust Such An Innocent Monster And Friend?!"

+*Friend?* Sans's browbones raised. "well uh. moonjumper and chara, as it turns out."

+At the mention of the name Chara, several of the skeletons stiffened.
+The artist skeleton blinked in confusion, each blink changing his pupils into different colours and shapes.
+"Chara?
+But... your universe had a True Pacifist Ending, right?"

+Sans paused for a few moments.

+"...huh? what does that mean?"

+He turned to look at his group.
+Frisk shrugged while Flowey raised a brow.

+Immediately he felt several pings, several checks against his soul.
+Immediately *after*, a sharpened bone attack and a dusty hoodie were all he could see as Dust was suddenly on him, holding the attack close to his spine.

+"alright, jig's up," rasped the attacker. "who are you *really*?"

+"Now hang on!" shouted Hat Kid over the sudden commotion that erupted.
+"None of us are even from this universe! *You're* all the ones making assumptions!"